 This procedure only serves as a general guideline for moderation & enforcement of our community conduct.
-Under all circumstances, the Working Group or Hack Club's staff members may take any action we deem appropriate, including an immediate removal from the community.
+Under all circumstances, the Working Group or Hack Club's staff members may take any action we deem appropriate, including immediate removal from the community.
 Being banned from the Hack Club community may also prevent you from participating in our community events, including but not restricted to: local club meetings, hackathons, or challenges.

 Please understand that we will not restrict your ability to contact the Code of Conduct working group under any circumstance.
 If you have any questions or concerns about our decision, please reach out to us directly.
-If your Slack account is under suspension, you should email us directly at firstname.lastname@example.org.
+If your Slack account is under suspension, email us directly at email@example.com.

 If you encounter a conduct-related issue, you should report it to the Working Group using the process described below.
 Do not post about the issue publicly or try to rally sentiment against a particular individual or group.

 Note that the goal of the Code of Conduct and the Working Group is to resolve conflicts in the most harmonious way possible.
 We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
 Bannings and other forceful measures are to be employed only as a last resort.

 Changes to the Code of Conduct should be proposed by creating an issue or making a pull request to this document.

 This was adapted from Go's Code of Conduct.
 It is to be noted that many parts of Go's Code of Conduct are adopted from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.